*Support Worker - Semi Independent Homes - Isle of Man*

 St Christopher's is a leading charity for children and young people and we are proud of our history for providing fostering, children's homes and a range of innovative leaving care services across the UK & Isle of Man.
 We have a passionate commitment to our young people, placing them at the centre of everything we do.
 We provide positive life experiences for young people who are unable to sustain a placement in their parental or foster home.

-We are an equal opportunity employer and keen to develop an inclusive workforce were people feel they belong.
-We hope to attract applications from under- represented groups including people from different cultures, nationalities, socio economic backgrounds, ages, disabilities, religion, faith, sex, orientation, child care responsibilities and with gender diverse identities.
+We are an equal-opportunity employer keen to develop an inclusive workforce where people feel they belong.
+We hope to attract applications from under- represented groups, including people from different cultures, nationalities, socioeconomic backgrounds, ages, disabilities, religions, faith, sex, orientation, childcare responsibilities, and gender-diverse identities.

 Application Process